Links to page Catagories

 Photo by Here I Am/Carrie

 Our garden house built into the hillside sits just below our log home.
 It is more then just a greenhouse we also have complete guest living area in it as well as a sauna.
-For more all about our greenhouse visit my posts Building Dreams The Garden House Part 1 and Building Dreams the Garden House Part 2 where you can see us building the garden house in stages and a better look inside.

 I had moved all my container tomatoes and most my flowers into the green house in late October.
 Here in November with snow outside and temperatures as low as –20 Celsius or 5 Fahrenheit the plants are thriving.
 I also transplanted some lettuce that has already bolted.